History of the Jews in Africa: Ethiopia

-One significant difference is that the Beta Israel lacked the festivals of Purim and Hanukkah, probably because they branched off from the main body of Judaism before these non-Biblical holidays began to be commemorated.
+One significant difference is the fact that the Beta Israel lacked the festivals of Purim and Hanukkah, probably because they branched off from the main body of Judaism before these non-Biblical holidays began to be commemorated.
 Today, most members of the Beta Israel community living in Israel do observe these holidays.

-They are a community in transition.
+They are a community which is in transition.
 Some of the kessim accept the rabbinic/Talmudic tradition that is practiced by non-Ethiopian Orthodox Jews.
-Many of the younger generation of Ethiopian-Israelis have been educated in yeshivas and received rabbinical ordination (semikha).
+Many members of the younger generation of Ethiopian-Israelis have been educated in yeshivas and they have also received rabbinical ordination (semikha).
 A certain segment of traditionalist kessim insist on maintaining their separate and distinct form of Judaism, as it had been practiced in Ethiopia and Eritrea.
 Many of the Ethiopian Jewish youth who have immigrated to Israel or been born there have assimilated either to the dominant form of Orthodox Judaism, or to a secular lifestyle.

-The Beit Avraham of Ethiopia have some 50,000 members.
-This community also claims Jewish heritage.
+The Beit Avraham of Ethiopia consists of some 50,000 members.
+This community also claims to have a Jewish heritage.
 Several scholars think that they broke off from the Beta Israel community several centuries ago, hid their Jewish customs, and outwardly adopted Ethiopian Orthodox Christianity.

-Beit Avraham have traditionally been on the lower rungs of Ethiopian social life.
-They have held occupations similar to those of the Beta Israel, such as crafts.
-Recently, the Beit Avraham community has attempted to reach out to the world Jewish community.
+The Beit Avraham have traditionally been on the lower rungs of Ethiopian social life.
+They have held occupations which are similar to those which have been held by the Beta Israel, such as crafts.
+Recently, the Beit Avraham community has attempted to reach out to the worldwide Jewish community.
 They formed the Ethiopian North Shewa Zionist Organization in an attempt to save their Jewish identity.
-This group identifies as the Falashmura.
-As they do not have reliable proof of Jewish ancestry, Israeli religious authorities and other religious Jewish communities require them to complete a formal conversion to be recognized as Jews.
-Those who do so are considered converts.
+The members of this group refer to themselves as the Falashmura.
+Because they do not have any reliable proof of Jewish ancestry, Israeli religious authorities and other religious Jewish communities require them to complete a formal conversion to Judaism before they recognize them as Jews.
+Those Falashmura who do so are considered converts to Judaism.

+The Gefat people (locally known by the pejorative "Fuga") are a southern Ethiopian tribe which is descended from Beta Israel.

 Somalia

 The Yibir are a tribe that lives in Somalia, eastern Ethiopia, Djibouti, and northern Kenya.
 Though they have been Muslim for centuries, some of them assert they are descendants of Hebrews who arrived in the Horn of Africa long before the arrival of Somali nomads.
 These individuals assert that Yibir means "Hebrew" in their language.

-Outside the Yibir, there is essentially no known current or historic Jewish community in Somalia.